craigharris98/pebble/README.md

 https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/v2-linux?view=azure-devops#check-prerequisites

-(Agent is rather broken by default as it uses an old version of openSSL and the .net binary is misconfigured.
+(Agent is rather broken by default as it uses an old version of openSSL and the .net binary is misconfigured. running .NET binaries is always going to be painful in Linux, could have spun up a windows VM if it had completely failed).
-Unfortunately I didnt have access to a windows machine over the weekend as I should think the windows port is much more stable, running .NET binaries is always going to be painful in Linux)

 (When running in CLI export is fine, if I were to port this into systemD or Docker this would be an environment var).